Hands-On Fundraising

 As you probably already know, you can interact with donors through multiple channels of communication, like:

 Your donors’ preferred methods of communication should help you structure your outreach.
 Your CRM solution should help you segment your lists based on things like interest and giving levels.
-But also based on the preferred communication channel.
+But it should also be based on the preferred communication channel.

 The bottom line: Think logistically.
 Use your donors’ preferred communication channels to interact with them and encourage giving.